 The foundational architecture of the network is a permissioned, decentralised network of on-chain Validator Nodes, engaging with off-chain Business and Transaction Nodes.
-Off-chain Transaction Nodes managed by commercial banks will securely connect Central Banks and stablecoin systems issuing digital currencies to the UDPN, while Business Nodes will allow any type of business system to connect to the UDPN.
+Off-chain Transaction Nodes operated by commercial banks will securely connect Central Banks and stablecoin systems issuing digital currencies to the UDPN, while Business Nodes will allow any type of business system to connect to the UDPN.
 In addition, the on-chain TAR (Transaction Audit and Reporting) Node facilitates the work of Regulators and Auditors in monitoring the transactions of their respective digital currencies.

 The UDPN is primarily a messaging platform and does not compete with currencies in circulation, nor does it issue tokens.
-It will have decentralised IDs (DIDs) linked with the digital wallets or accounts in the corresponding public chains or CBDC systems.
+It will have digital IDs (DIDs) linked with the digital wallets or accounts in the corresponding public chains or CBDC systems.
 All transactions are performed within each currency system and shared data is kept to a strict minimum (maintaining the privacy of the End users).
 With the UDPN network being light on data, the goal is to have the network support at least two thousand transactions per second upon launch.

+The UDPN will only support CBDCs and regulated fiat-backed stablecoins as payment methods and will not support transactions involving any unregulated, public-chain, cryptocurrency such as Bitcoin.
+All transactions will still occur within each CBDC or stablecoin system.
+For this reason, the UDPN Validator Nodes do not provide any custodial services or hold any digital currencies themselves.
+Instead, the UDPN network provides a universal messaging and interoperability services for regulated fiat-backed stablecoins and via its network.